JaneliaSciComp/SongExplorer/README.md

     PS_20130625111709_ch3.wav,471839,471839,annotated,mel-pulse
     PS_20130625111709_ch3.wav,492342,498579,annotated,ambient

+Click on the `Make Predictions` button to disable the irrelevant actions and fields.
 Now train a classifier on your annotations using the `Train` button.
 Choose a `Logs Folder` as before (e.g. "trained-classifier1").
 One hundred steps suffices for this amount of ground truth.
 So we can accurately monitor the progress, withhold 40% of the annotations to validate on, and do so every 10 steps.
 Enter these values into the `# steps`, `validate %`, and `validate period` variables.
 You'll also need to change the `wanted words` variable to "mel-pulse,mel-sine,ambient,other" and `label types` to "annotated" so that it will ignore the detected annotations in the ground-truth directory.
 It's